Step 1

 Use Kilpatrick’s One Minute Exercises (not using the new phonics concept) to help students orally manipulate phonemes in words.
 Begin with Level J. Your student should be able to move through one single section (e.g., Level J #3) in 60 seconds with almost no errors.
 If they can, move on to a more challenging level next time.

-Kilpatrick One Minute Exercises are similar to Heggerty Phonemic Awareness lessons but Kilpatrick includes more challenging phonemic awareness skills.
+Kilpatrick One Minute Exercises include more challenging phonemic awareness skills.

 Watch this video of a teacher candidate leading a child through a Kilpatrick One Minute Exercise for phonemic awareness.